Recommended Reading

 (FYI, Bosch is the excellent Prime Video series starring the perfectly cast Titus Welliver as the detective.
 If you have not seen it, six seasons await your binge.
 The seventh season is in production.)

 A few years back, the jacket of a Tom Corcoran novel bore a quote from Connelly that said Corcoran’s book Air Dance Iguana was “the reading highlight of the year.”
+That is high praise.

 Tom Corcoran